 Please be aware that the HBSA does not endorse Members’ products or services.
 Membership to the HBSA runs on an annual basis from January 1st to December 31st each year.

-There are two types of membership: Full membership and Wig Supplier membership
+There are three types of membership: Full membership, Corporate Membership and Wig Supplier membership

 Wig Supplier Membership

 All our invoicing is done electronically and we prefer BACS transfer payments where possible

 The antitrust laws prohibit agreements, combinations and conspiracies in restraint of trade.
 The antitrust laws prohibit competitors from engaging in actions that could result in an unreasonable restraint of trade.
 Above all else, association members should be free to make business decisions based on the dictates of the market, not the dictates of the association.

 Some activities by competitors are deemed so pernicious and harmful that they are considered per se violations; it does not matter whether or not the activities have a harmful effect on competition.
 These generally include price fixing and some forms of boycotts.

 Other actions such as standards development and relationships between distributors and suppliers generally are evaluated under a rule of reason: There is a balancing between the pro-competitive and anti-competitive aspects of the activities.
 HBSA members should avoid discussing certain subjects when they are together — both at formal gatherings and in informal settings — and should otherwise adhere strictly to the following guidelines:

 DO NOT discuss prices, fees or rates, or features that can impact (raise, lower or stabilize) prices such as discounts, costs, terms and conditions of sale, warranties or profit margins.
 Note that a price-fixing violation may be inferred from price-related discussions followed by parallel decisions on pricing by association members, even in the absence of an oral or written agreement.

 DO NOT agree with competitors as to uniform terms of sale, warranties or contract provisions.